aquasecurity/trivy-operator/docs/tutorials/manage_access_to_security_reports.md

 ClusterRole objects, in practice it's not manageable for these reasons:

 1. The name of a ReplicaSet (e.g. `nginx-7967dc8bfd`) and hence the name of the corresponding VulnerabilityReport (e.g.
    `replicaset-nginx-7967dc8bfd-nginx`) change over time.
-This requires that Role or ClusterObject will be updated respectively.
+This requires that Role or ClusterRole will be updated respectively.
 2. We create a VulnerabilityReport for each container of a Kubernetes workload.
 Therefore, managing such fine-grained permissions is even more cumbersome.
-3. Last but not least, the naming convention is an implementation details that's likely to change when we add support for mutable tags or implement caching of scan results.
+3. Last but not least, the naming convention is an implementation detail that's likely to change when we add support for mutable tags or implement caching of scan results.

 ```